-Additionally to my more business-related expectations, I also have very clear ideas about what I want and about what people should expect from me.
+I have very clear ideas about what I want and about what people should expect from me.

 The systematic application of certain basic principles like honesty or fairness is an absolute must around here.
 I accept and respect everyone's personal choices for as long as nobody is hurt.
 This doesn't imply that I have to work with anyone to accomplish any goal.
 The means do matter to me.